 Highway 24 scares me.
 There is not much of a shoulder and the cars are screaming by, making a mad dash towards the west to whatever high country destination the driver has in mind.
 Fortunately for the RTP rider, there is only about 1 mile of the highway that has to be ridden before taking a left turn to get into Chipita Park on the road for the Pikes Peak Highway and the North Pole.
 At the fork in the road where the Pikes Peak Highway heads uphill, I veered off to the right, heading off on Chipita Park Road to find Picabo Road.
 Finding the road is pretty easy, but the directions for the RTP get a little vague from there; “head uphill on Picabo until it intersects with Mountain Road, where the rider should take a sharp left turn, and find the Mt Esther Trail within 100’ or so”.
 What actually happens is that Picabo and Mountain Road merge with each other without any kind of signage indicating the event.
 There happens to be an unsigned dirt road that takes off to the left at the very top of the crest for Picabo/Mountain Road, and that is the sharp left turn that should be taken.
 The reality of the matter is that Picabo Road is hideously steep.
 There are a couple of roads that could be taken to the right, such as Ute or Maveta Way that might take a little of the edge off the ascent.
 If you are planning on trying this trail, it might be useful to MapQuest Chapita Park to suss out the roads a little bit.

 After a few false turns trying to figure out where the junction of Picabo and Mountain Roads were.
-I finally spotted a tiny wooden sign off in the weeds that indicated I was at the Mount Esther trailhead; paydirt!
-I was expecting something a little more obvious, but was very happy at being back on track and on the trail again.
-Peering up through the overgrown trees and weeds, I saw a set of stairs heading uphill, and I followed them.
+I finally spotted a tiny wooden sign off in the weeds that indicated I was at the Mount Esther trailhead; paydirt

 The Mount Esther Trail is really steep, gaining a lot of elevation to get up onto Pikes Peak in a short amount of time.
 Lots of stairs are on the trail as well as numerous switchbacks.
 I don’t think I was able to ride my bike for any great length of time between hike-a-bike sessions all the way to the top of the trail.
-Eventually I did stop for a few moments to refuel and take in the scenery, marveling at how much elevation gain there was from where I could peer back down into Colorado Springs.
-I think that by the time I had gotten to the top of the rise, I had gained something like 3,000’ in elevation.
+Eventually I did stop for a few moments to refuel and take in the scenery, marveling at how much elevation gain there was from where I could peer back down into Colorado Springs

 At the top, the rider is rewarded with some singletrack, but there reward doesn’t last too long.
 This section of the trail is rolling, and the uphill sections are still a tough climb.
 Everyone once in a while I encountered a log across the trail and dismounted to get past.
 Eventually I worked my way onto a utility right of way for a power line.
-At the top I turned around and was amazed that the view seemed to open up directly onto downtown Colorado Springs.
-The RTP veers off to the right of the right of way and heads back into some more interesting singletrack.
+At the top I turned around and was amazed that the view seemed to open up directly onto downtown Colorado Springs

 After negotiating a short technical section, I felt something funny going on with my rear wheel and looked down to see that my tire was flat.
 Guess that I should admit here to having been lucky enough to have not had a flat tire before.
 So, just past dawn, I started to get some practice in the art of changing a flat tire.
 First thing I noticed was that the sidewall of my real tire was blown out.
 Not sure how that happened; had I been building up to it, or had it just happened, as none of the riding I had done that morning seemed too severe.
 The tire change went pretty smoothly, but I felt a little uneasy thinking that I only had one more spare tube until I realized that the folks at Criterium had also talked me into purchasing a patch kit; those guys rock.
 So, it was with a little easier state of mind that I took off back down the trail again, completing the last of the Chipita Park section of trail before getting on the service roads that head around the reservoirs encountered on this side of Pikes Peak.

 I am not familiar with all of the reservoirs or their names; seems like they are Crystal Creek Reservoir, South Catamount and North Catamount.
 However, the roads in this section allow for some time to be made up for all of the hiking that went on the Mt Esther Trail.
 You go down some and you go back up some.
-While cruising through this section of the trail, I started to notice a build-up of hail in the shady areas off to the side of the road.
-Must have been leftovers from the storm last night; looks like they got hit pretty hard up here in the high country.
+While cruising through this section of the trail, I started to notice a build-up of hail in the shady areas off to the side of the road

 Eventually the trial leaves the road network and heads off onto the Limber Pine Trail.
 It was here that I started to notice just how significant the build-up of hail was having an effect on the trail.
 All of the hail, several inches deep in some areas, had kind of congealed together to form a sheet of ice!
 It was cold too.
 However, the ice was a concern to me because I remember just how hard it was to ride on the stuff from last winter when I first got my bike and had learned a few hard lessons about negotiating the stuff.
 For the most part it was better to not try and negotiate ice!

 Soon enough the Limber Pine Trail gives way to some old logging roads, kind of a double track section of trail.
-There were a few deeper puddles here and there on the logging road, causing me to have to switch sides from time to time.
-I decided to stop and have a snack and refill my water bottle from my CamelBack, and mix up some more CytoMax.
-I was getting tired from the effort.
-Looking at my GPS, I had gone a depressingly short distance for all the hours I had been in the saddle; something like 5 hours at this point, and I had only been 25 miles.
+There were a few deeper puddles here and there on the logging road, causing me to have to switch sides from time to time

 Knowing Highway 67 really well from having done a lot of work on the casinos in Cripple Creek, I knew exactly where I would pick up cell phone reception.
 I stopped at the crest of the last rise before descending into Divine and called my wife Lisa to ask/beg/plead with her to come pick me up in Divide and give me a ride back down into Colorado Springs.
 I was whipped.
 I am so thankful to have her in my life, to pick me back up and dust me off when my playtime goes wrong.